Decimal to Fraction Calculator

 Step 1: Enter the Decimal Number

 Input any decimal number in the designated field.
-The calculator accepts various formats including terminating decimals (like 0.5, 0.25), repeating decimals, and decimals with multiple decimal places.
+The calculator accepts various formats including terminating decimals (like 0.5, 0.25), mixed numbers (like 1.5), and decimals with multiple decimal places (like 0.375).

 Step 2: Click Convert

 Press the 'Convert' button to process your input.
-The calculator will automatically determine the appropriate fraction representation and simplify it to its lowest terms.
+The calculator will automatically determine the appropriate fraction representation and simplify it to its lowest terms using mathematical algorithms.

 Step 3: Review the Results